BreeNET/MyStuff/README.md

 Background:

 My friend is a live streamer on twitch.
-I created this darts game in js so viewers can type in !darts in his chat and then it will pop up with a randon number. "$user threw a dart and hit {randomNumber} 1/1000."
+I created this darts game in js so viewers can type in !darts in his chat and then it will pop up with a randon number. "$user threw a dart and hit {randomNumber}" from 1/1000.
 If the rng generates <= 50, it has a chance of hitting a bullseye.
 If a user hits a bullseye, it grants them a roll on an array of items that they can win.
 "User hit a bullseye and they received a ZGS."
 Now the streamer has to meet them in game and give the winner the prize they won.
 This increases viwer engagement for the streamer resulting in more viewers and a more active chat room.

 <h2>Slots.js</h2>